Monday, November 23, 2020

 The area comprises Mooney's Bay Park, Hog's Back Park, Vincent Massey Park, certain properties on the east side of Riverside Drive south of Brookfield Road, certain properties on the south side of Brookfield Road and that area developed as a federal employment node that is commonly known as Confederation Heights.

 Mooney's Bay Park is still owned by the federal government but the municipality manages and rents the property.
 Recent developments are creating controversy in the community.
-Why does the government not reclaim the park, which is a National Interest Land Mass located next to the Rideau Canal.
-Did we learn nothing from the Moffat Farm debacle of 2002, when 88 acres of Veterans Affairs land near Mooney's Bay was sold to a developer for the "Prince of Wales on the Rideau" subdivision.
-An LRT station should be banned from this area.
+The park is a National Interest Land Mass located next to the Rideau Canal.

 Petition: savemooney'sbay.
 Change,org.